victornava/ruby-list/readme.md

 # Goals

 - Implement all non-mutable methods
-- Don't delegate anything other than each
+- Don't delegate anything to array other than each
-- Use enumerator rather than array

 # Disclamer